 The province of Malaga has been a wine-producing area since the arrival of the Phoenicians almost 3,000 years ago.
 It was this civilization that began to cultivate the vine, which kept on growing thanks to other cultures such as the Greek, Roman and in times of the Al Andalus.
 Around the nineteenth century Malaga’s wines were at its greatest: there were about 112,000 hectares of vineyards and the wines were exported halfway around the world from the port of Malaga.
+It was even the usual drink among the first presidents of the United States

 A devastating phylloxera plague destroyed all the vines, but the province has been recovering gradually and today its wines are again one of the most famous and appreciated ones.